OSGeo/gdal/doc/source/glossary.rst

     CPL

         Common Portability Library.
-Part of the C API that provides convenience functions to provide independence from the operating systems on which GDAL runs
+Part of the C API that provides convenience functions to provide independence from the operating systems on which GDAL runs.
+        Back in the early days of GDAL development, when cross-platform development as well as compatibility and standard conformance of compilers was a challenge, CPL proved necessary for smooth portability of GDAL/OGR.

+        CPL, or parts of it, is used by some projects external to GDAL (eg. MITAB, libgeotiff).

     Credentials